BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 It’s been said dozens of times before – so one more time won’t hurt: Today’s IT Ops teams are drowning in a sea of alerts emanating from their many monitoring and observability tools.
 But it’s not just their number that’s an issue – it’s also that they lack context.
 Bombarded with tens or hundreds of thousands of context-less alerts, many IT Ops teams have reached the point where they’ve effectively “shut down ” their monitoring: They’ve stopped using their monitoring tools for proactive monitoring, rather only going back to them after-the-fact, and using them as a diagnostic tool when something breaks and they’ve been notified.

-By adding context to events, teams can organize them by their relationships: the app they’re related to, the server they are running on, the business or service being affected, and more.
-This is key to dealing with the overwhelming alert volumes common in IT operations, as operators can now look at groups of related alerts.
+By adding context to events, teams can group them based on their connections.
+This includes the app they relate to, the server they run on, and the business or service affected.
+This helps manage the large number of alerts in IT operations.
+Now, operators can focus on groups of related alerts.

-It is also a first step towards succeeding with AIOps.
+It is also a crucial first step towards achieving success with AIOps.

 Correlation and root cause analysis